 The Olympic Medal Count Decline | 5 Reasons why the World beats USA

-Editors note: This article was formerly titled “Popularity of Wrestling” and was changed after the Rio 2016 Olympic Games partially due to the downward trend in Olympic medals won by Team USA in wrestling since 1992.
+Editors note: This article was formerly titled “Popularity of Wrestling” in 2012 and was changed after the Rio 2016 Olympic Games partially due to the downward trend in Olympic medals won by Team USA in wrestling since 1992.